cookjan/G690_jcc/research_project/project_proposal.md

 I will build importable geochemical reaction modules within Python using the PHREEQC data library in data source 1.

 I will create classes for geochemical constituents with attributes as follows:
+'''
 Classes: mineral, ion
 Atrributes: Elements, charge, reaction rate, activation energy, mineral saturation quotient
+'''

 I will also create functions to which to apply the classes and attributes to, representing the geochemical modeling equations themselves.
 Equations for these functions can be found at Zhang et al., 2019.
+'''
 Functions: General net dissolution rate, pH-based dissolution rates
 Inputs: mineral species, temperature, pH, pressure, reaction mechanism, pre-exponential factor
 Output: net dissolution rate
+'''

 However, geochemical databases and models are not complete due to the difficulty in producing the high-quality data required for model creation.
 Time-giving, I will use machine learning to attempt modeling minerals or reactions in hopes of producing model insights to understudied mineral reactions.

 ### 2) Application to State of Indiana (Wabash Basin)
-This correlation analysis will measure historical groundwater geochemical data (data source 2) to Indiana geologic formations (data source 3) and Indiana historical hydrology data (data source 4), either through combined or separate analysis.
+This correlation analysis will measure historical groundwater geochemical data (data source 2) to Indiana geologic formations (data source 3) and Indiana historical hydrology data (data source 4) for the Wabash Basin, which encompasses Indiana.
+This will be done either through separate analysis or in parallel.
 This will produce an estimate of prediction accuracy of aqueous ion concentration on geological formation and the rate to which hydrologic input data affects geochemistry.
 I will use parallel processing or deep learning in writing the code neccessary for these estimates.

 **Historical geochemistry:**
 Data source 2 is DNR ambient groundwater data of Indiana water-management basins, including nitrate, phosphate, sulfate, metals such as iron, sodium, and potassium, and potentially toxic constituents such as fluoride.
 Field parameters important to geochemical modeling such as pH and temperature are collected.
 Each entry has an attributed depth and UTM Coordinates.